-- Demand for the Court's services are not significantly affected by the current economic environment. - The Court's major revenue streams are dependent on support from the County and are therefore affected by economic factors such as the County's property tax revenues.
+• The Court's major revenue streams are dependent on support from Clark County and are therefore affected by economic factors such as the County's property tax revenues.
 As the taxable values of the County continue to rise, this revenue base is expected to continue to generate adequate revenues necessary to support the Court's continued operations.